African Development Bank: Mission

+The AfDB has also supported initiatives to address climate change in sub-Saharan Africa.
+It has been criticized by environmental and animal welfare activists for continuing to finance greenhouse gas intensive industrial animal agriculture operations despite promising to align its activities with the Paris Agreement.

 Functions

 The primary function of AfDB is making loans and equity investments for the socio-economic advancement of the RMC.
 Second, the bank provides technical assistance for development projects and programs.
 Third, it promotes investment of public and private capital for development.
 Fourth, the bank assists in organizing the development policies of RMCs.

 The AfDB is also required to give special attention to national and multinational projects which are needed to promote regional integration.

 Status

 The AfDB promotes economic development and social progress of its RMCs in Africa and the bank commits approximately $3 billion annually to African countries.
 Its relatively small lending and tendency to follow in the footsteps of more prominent public institutions like the World Bank, implies that the African Development Bank has been receiving little interest from civil society organizations as well as academia.

 AfDB emphasizes the role of women along with education reforms, and lent its support to key initiatives such as debt alleviation for Heavily Indebted Poor Countries and the New Partnership for Africa's Development (NEPAD).

 The bank is currently based in Abidjan, Ivory Coast again.
 It employs approximately 1,865 employees as of 2016, and has 80 members: 54 countries in Africa and 26 American, European, and Asian countries.